21epub/epub-data-client/README.md

 ## Intro

-This is a component for react.
+Well, This is a data client for Epub . （ Can be reformed for other Usage )

 ## Feature

 - [x] Easy-to-use
-- [x] Typescript Support
+- [x] Typescript Only
+- [x] RestFul data client support
+- [x] Object Client support
+- [x] Local data manupulate
+- [x] Hooks for data client
+- [x] Both for web and node supported

 ## Install